 The Orgiva route is a 15 km walk, approximately, where we’ll come across small villages along the road.

 Perhaps the route that will most capture the visitor’s attention is the medieval route.
-A route with several different paths with medieval origins that runs through the Alpujarra’s historical area.
+A route with several different paths with medieval origins that runs through the historical area of Alpujarra.

 The third part runs through the royal cattle glen, that for centuries was an important way of communication in this area and the place the Castilian troops camped in the 16th century during their campaign against the Moors.

-The last part between Nirles and Juviles crosses an area of cultivations and offers spectacular views.
-Along the way we’ll find the remains of the castle that was built by the Arabs in the 9th century and later on destroyed by the Castilian troops.
+The last part between Nieles and Juviles crosses an area of cultivations and offers spectacular views.
+Along the way, we’ll find the remains of the castle that was built by the Arabs in the 9th century and later on destroyed by the Castilian troops.

 Advice